-Dallas Lanscpae and Irrigation is licensed to inspect, test, repair and certify your Commercial or Residential Backflow Prevention Assemblies.
+Dallas Landscape and Irrigation is licensed to inspect, test, repair, and certify your Commercial or Residential Backflow Prevention Assemblies.
 In addition, we are registered by the Texas Commission on Environmental Quality (TCEQ) as Certified Backflow Testers in Dallas and surrounding areas.
-Our goal at Dallas Landscape and Irrigation is to provide Backflow Testing, Backflow Certification and Backflow Inspections to keep our drinking water safe.
-As your local backflow testing company in Dallas, we provide scheduled and emergency backflow testing, repair and installation services to the Dallas, Garland, Richardson, Plano, areas.
+Our goal at Dallas Landscape and Irrigation is to provide Backflow Testing, Backflow Certification, and Backflow Inspections to keep our drinking water safe.
+As your local backflow testing company in Dallas, we provide scheduled and emergency backflow testing, repair, and installation services to the Dallas, Garland, Richardson, and Plano, areas.

 A backflow prevention assembly is what prevents the water in your system from flowing back into the public water system.
 A backflow prevention device is used to protect potable water supplies from contamination or pollution due to backflow.
 They protect against both back-siphonage and back-pressure of contaminated water into the potable water supply In our water supply systems, water is normally maintained at a significant pressure to enable water to flow from the tap, shower, or other fixture.
 Water pressure may fail or be reduced when a water main bursts, pipes freeze, or there is unexpectedly high demand on the water system (for example, when several fire hydrants are opened).
 Reduced pressure in the pipe may allow contaminated water from the soil, from storage, or from other sources to be drawn up into the system.

 Servicing both Residential, and Commercial properties in Addison, Carrollton, Dallas, Farmers Branch, Forney, Garland, Highland Park, Mesquite, Murphy, Parker, Plano, Richardson, Rockwall, Rowlett, Sachse, Sunnyvale, University Park, and Wylie.